2023 Best Value Construction Trades Schools in the Far Western US Region

 Construction Trades majors at CET, Soledad take out an average of $6,051 in student loans while working on their egree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $10.

-You’ll be in good company if you decide to attend CET, Colton.
-It ranked #5 on our 2023 Best Value Construction Trades Schools in the Far Western US Region list.
+You’ll join some of the best and brightest minds around you if you attend CET, Colton.
+The school came in at #5 on this year’s Best Value Construction Trades Schools in the Far Western US Region list.
 CET, Colton is a small private not-for-profit school located in the large suburb of Colton.

 On average, construction trades graduates from CET, Colton take out $6,051 in student loans while working on their degree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $10.